hai-vr/documentation/docs/changelogs/animation-viewer.md

 ## 2.1.0 (Planned)

-:::danger
+:::info
-This change has not been released yet.
+This change describes a beta.
 :::

+*Part of 2.1.0-beta.1*

 - Add support for CTRL-K Unity Search window.
 - The "Animation Viewer" search provider must be enabled in that CTRL-K search window (three dots at the top right).